 Trustees are also responsible for the curriculum taught in the school as well as employing the school principal, teachers and support staff.
 And trustees are responsible for all property and financial matters, and for ensuring that the school premises are a safe environment for students, staff and visitors.

-But don’t panic.
-You are not expected to be an expert in teaching, education, employment law, finances or health and safety.
-Most of the work which you are responsbile for will be delegated to the Principal, who in turn may delegate it to other team members or advisers.
+But don’t panic - trustees are not expected to be experts in teaching, education, employment law, finances or health and safety.
+Most of the work which they are responsbile for will be delegated to the principal, who in turn may delegate it to other team members or advisers.

-writing, there is one dollar less to spend on mathematics.
-The Board has the unenviable task of priortising spending and setting a budget.
+The board has the unenviable task of priortising spending and setting a budget.

 NZ School Trustee Association (NZSTA) offers many free training courses and seminars for trustees to help guide trustees through this journey.

 In my first term of office I attended a number of these.
 The most valuable outcome from these courses was the connection with other trustees around the Far North, as well as sharing ideas and experiences which we could all take back to our respective schools and kura.